rfm-code-dev/DB-Reborn/README.md

   - At least 1 slot with 1 skin.
   - At least 1 animation.

-3-Download a copy of DB-Reborn on your PC for Linux, Windows or MacOS.
+3-The easy way to run DB Reborn is to download a copy of the app for Linux or Windows.
 Go to the Github project address and download it.
+  MacOS users and others can download the "Source" folder and execute the main.py file.
+Make sure you have all Python3 modules installed.

+  DB Reborn GUI was made in Qt6.
+If you have problems displaying the GUI, it can be executed in the command line.
+Do the following:
+  - Download the "Source" folder.
+  - Make sure to have the last Python3 version installed in your system.
+    Note: You must have all the Python3 modules required by the app to run.
+  - Open the terminal inside the extracted "Source" folder and type: python3 db_reborn.py "JSON PATH" "SPINEJSON PATH" "SPINE VERSION" "EASE"
+    Where:
+     JSON PATH: Path to the location of the JSON file, including the file.
+     SPINEJSON PATH: Folder where the app will generate the "spinejson" file.
+     SPINE VERSION: Type "4.2.22"
+     EASE: Type "curve" for ease curves or "linear".

-4-Open DB-Reborn.
+4-Open DB Reborn.
 Select the ".json" file (must be in the same folder of YOUR_FILE_TEXTURES).

 5-Select the output folder for the "YOUR_FILE.spinejson".